foszlany/RoundaboutPlugin/README.md

 # Roundabout
 **Roundabout** is a TF2 server plugin that rolls a random effect each round to make the gameplay as chaotic as possible.

-The plugin is currently under heavy development, more features are being added.<br><br>
+The plugin is currently under heavy development, more features are being added.<br>

 ## Effects
 Read the effect details [here](./docs/effects.md).<br><br>